-The AME Master of Science program course requirements vary somewhat for Thesis, Master’s Report and Non‑Thesis/Coursework only options, but mandatory requirements for all programs include:
+The Master of Science in Aerospace Engineering program course requirements vary somewhat for Thesis, Master’s Report and Non‑Thesis/Coursework only options, but mandatory requirements for all programs include:

 Please note that all 3 options require a total of 32 units' enrollment, and thus additional coursework beyond those listed above is required.
 No more than 6 units of non-AME courses are permitted.